jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 ### Auto-Refresh Examples

 - **Continue Watching**: NextUnwatched playlist with auto-refresh on all changes → updates when episodes are watched (batched)
-- **New Releases**: Date-based playlist with auto-refresh on library changes → updates when new content is added
+- **New Releases**: Date-based list with auto-refresh on library changes → updates when new content is added
-- **Favorites Collection**: Favorite-based playlist with auto-refresh on all changes → updates when items are favorited/unfavorited (batched)
+- **Favorites Collection**: Favorite-based collection with auto-refresh on all changes → updates when items are favorited/unfavorited (batched)

 ### Mixed Approach

 Combine both systems for optimal performance:

-- Use **custom scheduling** for playlists that benefit from regular refresh (random order, time-based rules)
+- Use **custom scheduling** for lists that benefit from regular refresh (random order, time-based rules)
-- Use **auto-refresh** for playlists that need immediate updates (playback status, new additions)
+- Use **auto-refresh** for lists that need immediate updates (playback status, new additions)

 ## Scheduled Refresh Control

-Perfect for randomized playlists:
+Perfect for randomized lists:

-- Enable scheduled refresh for randomized playlists to get fresh random order daily/hourly
+- Enable scheduled refresh for randomized lists to get fresh random order daily/hourly
-- Disable for rule-based playlists that rely on real-time auto-refresh instead
+- Disable for rule-based lists that rely on real-time auto-refresh instead
-- Mix and match: some playlists on schedule, others auto-refresh only
+- Mix and match: some lists on schedule, others auto-refresh only

 ## Manual Refresh

-- Use the **"Refresh All Playlists"** button in the Settings tab to trigger a refresh of all playlists
+- Use the **"Refresh All Lists"** button in the Settings tab to trigger a refresh of all lists
-- Use the **"Refresh"** button next to each playlist in the Manage Playlists tab to refresh individual playlists
+- Use the **"Refresh"** button next to each list in the Manage Lists tab to refresh individual lists

 !!! note "Refresh Time"
-    A full refresh of all playlists can take some time depending on how many media items and playlists you have.
-Large libraries with many playlists may take several minutes or even hours to complete, depending on the hardware.
-Individual playlist refreshes are typically faster.
+    A full refresh of all lists can take some time depending on how many media items and lists you have.
+Large libraries with many lists may take several minutes or even hours to complete, depending on the hardware.
+Individual list refreshes are typically faster.

 ## Performance Considerations